COVID-19 update for June 10: What stage 2 of Alberta’s Open for Summer plan means for NAIT

 For more information about the co-op program, please contact: Co-op Coordinator at firstname.lastname@example.org

 Most businesses and organizations rely on specialized or unique electronic systems and devices as part of their normal operations.
 Thanks to the widespread proliferation of advanced and sophisticated systems around the world, demand for well-qualified electronics technologists is and will be high for years to come.

 Employment opportunities exist across a wide range of industries.
 Graduates entering the workforce typically perform functions associated with the installation, testing and maintenance of electronic systems, technical sales, engineering support, quality control and design.

 Graduates of this program earn a diploma in Electronics Engineering Technology.

 While enrolled in the program, you'll be eligible for student membership in the following professional associations:

-After two years of suitable work experience in industry, graduates may seek certification with ASET in order to receive the Certified Engineering Technologists (CET) designation and the Registered Engineering Technologists (RET) designation.
+After two years of suitable work experience in industry, graduates may seek certification with ASET in order to receive the Certified Engineering Technologists (CET) designation.

 Learn more about NAIT's BTech program

 Completion of this diploma qualifies as the first 2 years of NAIT's unique 4-year Bachelor of Technology degree.

 Students of this program are eligible for student membership in the Association of Science and Engineering Technology Professionals of Alberta (ASET).